hashfiputra/test-pt-sellerpintar-digital-asia/README.md

 List of things I miss/work in progress:

 - The text rich input in creating/editing article, I can't seems find a good library to use for this, most of the library out there need to be tweaked/style alot, with the time I had I don't have that kind of luxury
+- Making dummy data for backup from API, I can't seem to find the time to make this